inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 Here is part of the above chart zoomed in (the displayed range is indicated by the rectangle in the above chart), so that its more visible:

-**TODO**
+.. **TODO**

    - in case of the default, if the queues are not empty, the delay should be about the same
    - in case of the priority queue, the queues are not empty, so there is always a frame in the background queue;
      the incoming time sensitive frame needs to wait -> about half a frame on average
    - in case of the preemption, the delay is the transmission duration + interframe gap

+In case of the default configuration, there is only one queue. the queue is not empty, so the delay for the background and time sensitive frames is about the same, due to the limited queue length.

-in the case of the priority queue, there is always a frame in the background queue, so there is always a transmission.
+In the case of the priority queue, there is always a frame in the background queue.
 The time sensitive frame needs to wait until the background frame transmission finishes; on average, the remaining duration is half the transmission duration.
-This is about TODO

-in case of the default, the queues are not empty, so the delay for the background and time sensitive frames is about the same.

-in case of the preemption, the delay is the transmission duration + an interframe gap
+In case of preemption, the delay is the duration of an FCS + transmission duration + interframe gap.

+.. ?he priority queue, there is always a frame in the background queue, so there is always a transmission.
+The time sensitive frame needs to wait until the background frame transmission finishes; on average, the remaining duration is half the transmission durat